 - SIM card detection

 Mobile device visual grading guide

 The following paragraph will give details about our visual grading.
-We follow a simple guide to check the top and bottom cover, corners and inner condition (keyboard, screen etc).
-The grade will most likely reflect the screen condition – a device with a C screen will end up as Grade C, no matter how few wear marks it has on the housing.
-Check additional information field in Reseller Portal for any specific notes for each device.
+We follow a simple guide to check the screen, frame, and back cover.
+The grade will most likely reflect the screen condition – a device with a C screen will end up as Grade C, no matter how few wear marks it has elsewhere.
+Check the additional information field in the Reseller Store for any specific notes for each device.

 Visual inspection process